unfor19/terraform-multienv/README.md

 # terraform-monorepo

-A [mono-repo](https://en.wikipedia.org/wiki/Monorepo) template for maintaining cloud infrastructure with [Terraform](https://www.terraform.io/).
-This template includes a CI/CD process, that applies the infrastructure in AWS account, implemented with [drone](https://drone.io).
+A template for maintaining a multiple environments infrastructure with [Terraform](https://www.terraform.io/).
+This template includes a CI/CD process, that applies the infrastructure in an AWS account.

 <table>
    <tr>